Battle of Gedo: May 4, 2011

 In Garbaharey, at least 70 people, mainly the combatants, were killed in heavy fighting between Al-Shabaab forces and Somali soldiers.

 May 5, 2011

-Sheikh Abdi-aziz Abu Mus’ab, the spokesman of Al Ahabaab, claimed that the chairman on ASWJ in Gedo, Sheikh Hassan Sheikh Ahmed (Qoryoley), died from his wounds sustained from an ambush attack in Garbaharey.
+Sheikh Abdi-aziz Abu Mus’ab claimed that the chairman on ASWJ in Gedo, Sheikh Hassan Sheikh Ahmed (Qoryoley), died from his wounds sustained from an ambush attack in Garbaharey.
 Sheikh Isaq Hussein, an Ahlu Sunna officer, confirmed the death.

 May 6, 2011

 Nine people (six children and three adults) were killed by a landmine explosion in the Gedo region in an unspecified city.

 May 7, 2011

 Somali forces left the Gusar village following a problem on the payment of their salaries.
-Al-Shabaab forces took over the village after that.
+Al-Shabaab forces took over the village afterwards.

 May 10, 2011

 Witnesses in Beled Haawo, Garbaharey, Ceelwaaq and Luuq saw Somali troops accompanied by ASWJ forces leaving in the early morning and heading to Al-Shabaab strongholds.
 Later that day Somali forces seized four villages close to Baardheere, Al-Shabaab's biggest and last stronghold in Gedo.
 Al-Shabaab did not put up a fight and withdrew once they saw that they were outnumbered by Somali Armed Forces.